 SECTION 2: OCCUPANT SAFETY

-To aid in dissipation, ventilate the recreation vehicle by opening all windows and circulate the air with a fan.
+To aid in dissipation, ventilate the recreation vehicle by the air with a fan.

 This label is located inside the vehicle near the entry door.
 The label should be left permanently affixed to the recreation vehicle.